CsCN-CBJ/PFU/README.md

 Dependencies
 ------------
-1. libssl-dev is required to calculate sha-1 digest;
+1. libssl-dev is required to calculate sha-1 and sha-256 digest;
+2. lib rocksdb is required for the external key-value store;
-2. GLib 2.32 or later version
+3. GLib 2.32 or later version

    > libglib.so and glib.h may not be found when you first install it.